 Questions?
 We can help.
 818.902.5222

-priorities.
-Upon admission, you will be assigned to a tranquil labor and
+unit.
+Upon admission, you will be assigned to a tranquil labor and delivery

-delivery room, or a family birthing suite designed to accommodate your
+room, or a family birthing suite designed to accommodate your needs.
+A

-needs.
-A nurse will work closely with you, your family, and your physician
+nurse will work closely with you, your family, and your physician to ensure

 Welcoming Your Baby

 We know the first moments with your newborn are extra special.
 After delivery,

 you and your family immediately may begin bonding with your new baby.

 The first hour after birth is commonly known as the "golden hour,"

 and we encourage you and your spouse or significant other to bond with